Thursday, June 19, 2025

 God bless.

-Off to visit you all before I get supper started.
+Off to visit with you all for a bit and then get the table set and supper started.

 Everybody have a wonderful evening.